sophabulous/Ewishlist/README.md

 Customers tracking items they would like to buy for a sale.

  <h2>Use cases</h2>
-* manage wishlist
+* manage wishlist:

 	* add product urls to wishlist

 	* remove product url from wishlist

 * manage tracking preferences per product:

 	* set a time frame to track products

 	* set a price threshold such that the user will only be notified if the price goes below that threshold

 * manage notification preferences:

 	* enable desktop notification

 	* update email to be notified in

 	* send reminders about the product when it is on a sale

 	* daily activity email preference (?)

 * view product status:

 	* view, in the app, the current price of the products being tracked

 	* view the price trend of the products being tracked

-* manage account
+* manage account:

+	* log in/log out

+	* register(create account)

 	* change password

 	* change email
-* Log in/log out
-* Register page (creating account)

  <h2>Models</h2>
 User